 Institutionalised scientific cooperation

-Even though the KM3NeT Collaboration has addressed these topics in the past together with corresponding experts, the cooperation has been mainly between individual scientists or through exchanges at conferences and workshops.
-Consequently, there is a lack of information on and access to the expert tools and developments in the different science fields, and vice versa these communities are not fully informed about the objectives and opportunities of KM3NeT.
-As a first step towards institutionalised cooperation, KM3NeT has recently concluded a bilateral MoU with the HyperKamiokande Collaboration, making available to KM3NeT the neutrino interaction simulations developed inside the Super-Kamiokande collaboration.
-Institutionalised cooperation with a variety of other communities and collaborations will be established and a framework for exchanges of scientists between other collaborations, in- and outside of astroparticle physics, and KM3NeT will be set up, both at the PhD, junior and senior level.
+Even though the KM3NeT Collaboration has addressed these topics in the past together with corresponding experts, the cooperation was mainly between individual scientists or through exchanges at conferences and workshops.
+Consequently, there was a lack of information on and access to the expert tools and developments in the different science fields, and vice versa these communities were not fully informed about the objectives and opportunities of KM3NeT.
+Thanks to the INFRADEV project, institutionalised cooperation with a variety of other communities was established and a framework for exchanges of scientists between other collaborations, in- and outside of astroparticle physics, and KM3NeT was set up, both at the PhD, junior and senior level.